ptlong11/capstone2/README.md

 # Indian_Start_up

-The purpose of this study is to gather past data on start-ups in India to better understand how, and which future companies will be funded.
+The purpose of this study is to gather past data on start-ups in India to better understand how, and where future companies will be funded.

 Using this data:
 https://www.kaggle.com/paree24/india-gdp-growth-world-bank-1961-to-2017